-Branding your social intranet is especially important if you'll be using it externally for customer support purposes, but proper branding will also sink into the minds of you and your employees.
+Branding your intranet is especially important if you'll be using it externally for customer support purposes, but proper branding will also sink into the minds of you and your employees.

 There's nothing more important than being proud of the company you've built or work for, and a well-branded intranet will only serve to further this sense of satisfaction.

 Keep in mind during the rollout process that sometimes things simply do go wrong, no matter how much work you've put into the preventative process.